Explore more blogs

 Preview text sample

 Since you’ll be sending multiple emails throughout your campaign, put together a series of punchy subject lines to break through the noise.
-Check out these subject line tops tips before you start writing.
+As you plan your emails, keep these subject line tips in mind:

-• Let preview text help tell your story 💬 Manually write in the second line of text you see in your inbox instead of just populating it with the first line of the body of your email.
+• Let preview text help tell your story 💬 Manually enter the second line of text you see in your inbox instead of populating it with the first line of the email body.
 Let your preview text expand on or respond to your subject line, making your reader want to know more.

 • Address recipients by their first names 💌 Your email platform should allow you to automatically program your supporters’ first names into the subject line and the opening greeting of your emails.
 The more personalized your messages, the more likely supporters are to open your emails.